chfoo/chatbot383/doc/commands.rst

 Commands
 ========

-This is a help page for a chat bot.
+This is a help page for a chat bot run by someone else.
 If you are trying to learn about a Twitch stream, please read the description by scrolling down the page or clicking the "i" icon button on mobile.
-(Traditional Twitch Plays streams do not have "!help" or "!commands" :P .)

 ``!help``